North Star Mine and Powerhouse: Powerhouse

 When the mining operations expanded subsequent to the California Gold Rush, the powerhouse was added.
 In 1895, it became the site of the largest tangential water wheel in the world.

 In 1878, Lester Pelton of Camptonville brought a strange machine to the Miners Foundry in nearby Nevada City.
 The Pelton wheel, about the size of a car tire and referred to as "Wheel One", was put on display for mine owners.
 It used cups on a wheel to draw water and harness power.
 Running out of trees to burn, the North Star decided to switch to hydraulic power, and Arthur De Wint Foote designed the 30 ft wheel which drove four new compressors that delivered 90 lb of air pressure for 2000 ft to the mine's central shaft.
 For his ingenuity, Foote was made the North Star's superintendent.

 The powerhouse has been turned into the North Star Mine and Powerhouse & Pelton Wheel Museum.
 The New Verde Mining Company donated an acre of land and the remains of the old power house.
 The wheel was saved from the scrap heap by a Grass Valley resident who raised $2,000 to purchase the wheel and donated it to the Historical Society.
+The wheel now turns with the assistance of an electric motor.
 The powerhouse is also a designated California Historical Landmark.
 Its plaque's inscription reads: